mdgreaves/hierarchical-empirical-Bayes/README.md

 To apply the hierarchical empirical Bayes approach to an existing dataset, it is recommended that the following requirements be met:

-- A cell array of >2 dynamic causal models (DCMs) inverted under identical prior assumptions, modeling an effective connectivity network with *n* > 2 regions.
-Per the procedures in the associated study, the prior variance for intraregional connections is fixed at 1/64, while the prior variance for interregional connections is 1/2 (see the *n* diagonal elements of `DCM.M.pC`).
+- DCMs inverted under identical prior assumptions, modeling an effective connectivity network with *n* > 2 regions.
+Per the procedures in the associated study, the prior variance for intraregional connections is fixed at 1/64, while the prior variance for interregional connections is 1/2 (see the first *n* diagonal elements of `DCM.M.pC`).
 This constraint can be modified by bypassing the relevant `assert` commands.
-- A normalized [0,1] structural connectivity matrix (`C`) (or another relevant matrix) matching the dimensions of the `A` (transition) matrices, such that `C(i,j)` corresponds to `DCM.Ep.A(i,j)`.
+- A normalized [0,1] structural connectivity matrix (`C`) (or another relevant matrix) matching the dimensions of the `A` (transition) matrices, such that `C(i,j)` corresponds to `DCM.M.pE.A(i,j)`.

 ### **1. Explore hierarchical empirical Bayes models in a test sample**
 - Store the inverted *test* DCMs in a cell array `P` and the structural connectivity in `C`.